slewsys/ed/README.md

 ```

 To include multiple lines, either make each line a separate expression
-of use the shell's special string syntax $'any ANSI C escape'.
+or use the shell's special string syntax $'any ANSI C escape'.
 The
 following produce the same result:

 ```